 Skip to main content

-File #: Int 1247-2025 Version: Name: Disbursement of a percentage of awards to non-profit organizations for contracts immediately upon registration by the comptroller.
+File #: Int 1247-2025 Version: Name: Disbursement of a percentage of contract awards to non-profit organizations for human services upon registration by the comptroller.

 Committee: Committee on Contracts